WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 - Neither method is incorrect, but declarative code tends to lead to DRY, clean code.
 And a final fun fact: Functional programming is a subset of declarative programming.
 If you've ever used a functional language, such as Haskell or Lisp, or written calculus, you've likely written declarative code.

-- This was a mini lesson to get us thinking about different ways of programming.
+- This was a mini-lesson to get us thinking about different ways of programming.
-- You will likely encounter both ways of writing code as you continue in your development path and it is good to be aware of both!
+- You will likely encounter both ways of writing code as you continue in your development path, and it is good to be aware of both!

 </aside>